The Garden at Tregrehan is open in 2019 from March 15th until May 31st.

 Adults; £8.00.
 Children under 16 free.

 Group visits; £8.00. pp which includes an introductory talk or guided tour.
+Unfortunately the various concessionary rates mentioned below do not apply with Group Visits.

 Please note that there are no payment card facilities available on site.